-Law 143.
-Practice and Procedure II.
+143. Practice and Procedure, II.
 This is a continuation of the preceding course and completion of Law 142 is required for registration.
 Three credits; winter.
 O'Bryan.

-Law 144.
-Practice and Procedure III.
+144. Practice and Procedure, III.
 Mechem and Atkinson, Cases on Wills and Administration, supplemented by the Washington Probate Code and Washington cases; complete procedure of probate of decedents' estates, testate and intestate.
 Three credits; spring.
 O'Bryan.

-Law 145.
+†145.
 Credit Transactions.
-Sturges, Cases on Credit Transactions.
+Case book to be announced.
 Accommodation contracts; mortgages; pledges; conditional sales; dealers' financing; security holders' documents, protection and priorities; enforcement proceedings and rights to redeem.
 Three credits; autumn, spring; four credits, winter.
-Ritchie.
+Shattuck.

-Law 146.
+†146.
 Taxation.
 Rottschaefer, Cases on Taxation, 2nd ed.
 1932.
 Power to tax; purposes for which taxes may be levied; distribution of the tax burden; jurisdiction to tax; income taxes; inheritance and estate taxes; franchise and excise taxes; property taxes.
-Four credits; autumn.
+Two credits; autumn, winter.
 McAllister.

-\Law 147.
-Municipal Corporations.
+147. Municipal Corporations.

-Law 149.
+†149.
 Business Associations.
-Clark and Douglas, Cases on Partnership; Case book on Private Corporations to be announced; Uniform Business Corporation Act.
-Additional critical study will be made of recent legislation.
+Frey, Cases and Statutes on Business Associations; Uniform Business Corporation Act.
+Additional study will be made of recent legislation and Washington cases.
 Four credits; autumn, winter, spring.
 Ayer.